devnall/notes/BonMots.md

 * Slackadaisical - a lackadaisical slacker
 * I'm like the angle opposite the hypotenuse -- always right
 * sarchasm - (neologism) the gulf between the person who makes a sarcastic comment and the person who doesn't get it

+## Toasts

+"May the winds of fortune guide you.
+May you sail a gentle sea.
+And may it always be the other guy who says 'This drink's on me'."

 ## Band Names: